GSA/piv-guides/pages/locally-trusted-ocsp.md

   9. Repeat this process for each CA that you want to add to the OCSP Responder.

-## Configure the Windows Client<!--Shouldn't this title just say Manually configure the Windows Client (subtitle just below)?
-Looks like a repeat of basically the same title. -->
+## Configure the Windows Client<!--Shouldn't this title be "Manually configure the Windows Client" (subtitle just below)?
+Looks like a repeat of the same title idea. -->

 You will need to configure each CA that you want to add to the OCSP Responder. <!-- Correct? -->In addition, to maximize local availability<!-- Explain "maximize local availability." -->, you will need to configure each CA in the certificate chain to your trusted root certificate(s) (for example, any CAs that can verified by the Federal Common Policy CA). <!-- This paragraphic was not close to plain language.
 Can you simplify?
 Will all users know what Federal Common Policy CA is?
 (Also referred to as "COMMON"?)
 Will users of this guide ALL need to configure CAs that can be verified by FCPCA? -->